Shweta200126/Divvy-Bikes-Usage-Analysis/README.md

 **The Problem:** The existing per-minute pricing creates anxiety and a poor user experience for these leisure riders, likely causing many potential customers to abandon the service.

-**The Solution:** I proposed a new $15 Day Pass.
+**The Solution:** I proposed a new **$15 Day Pass**.
 This simple, flat-fee product aligns perfectly with their leisure behavior, reduces friction, and creates a clear "upsell" path.
-I projected this new product could boost revenue from this segment by 10%.
+I projected this new product could **boost revenue from this segment by 10%**.

 ### 2. Recommendation: Optimize Bike Rebalancing Operations